iann0036/tf-cfn-provider/docs/providers/openstack/ComputeFlavorV2.md

 ## Properties

-TBC
+`Region` - (Optional) The region in which to obtain the V2 Compute client.
+Flavors are associated with accounts, but a Compute client is needed to create one.
+If omitted, the `Region` argument of the provider is used.
+Changing this creates a new flavor.

+`Name` - (Required) A unique name for the flavor.
+Changing this creates a new flavor.

+`Ram` - (Required) The amount of RAM to use, in megabytes.
+Changing this creates a new flavor.

+`Vcpus` - (Required) The number of virtual CPUs to use.
+Changing this creates a new flavor.

+`Disk` - (Required) The amount of disk space in gigabytes to use for the root (/) partition.
+Changing this creates a new flavor.

+`Swap` - (Optional) The amount of disk space in megabytes to use.
+If unspecified, the default is 0.
+Changing this creates a new flavor.

+`RxTxFactor` - (Optional) RX/TX bandwith factor.
+The default is 1.
+Changing this creates a new flavor.

+`IsPublic` - (Optional) Whether the flavor is public.
+Changing this creates a new flavor.

+`ExtraSpecs` - (Optional) Key/Value pairs of metadata for the flavor.

 ## Return Values

 ### Fn::GetAtt

-`Region` - See Argument Reference above.
+`Region` - See Properties above.

-`Name` - See Argument Reference above.
+`Name` - See Properties above.

-`Ram` - See Argument Reference above.
+`Ram` - See Properties above.

-`Vcpus` - See Argument Reference above.
+`Vcpus` - See Properties above.

-`Disk` - See Argument Reference above.
+`Disk` - See Properties above.

-`Swap` - See Argument Reference above.
+`Swap` - See Properties above.

-`RxTxFactor` - See Argument Reference above.
+`RxTxFactor` - See Properties above.

-`IsPublic` - See Argument Reference above.
+`IsPublic` - See Properties above.

-`ExtraSpecs` - See Argument Reference above.
+`ExtraSpecs` - See Properties above.

 ## See Also